-Prior to the commencement of any earthworks or construction activity on the site, the Consent Holder must submit a final Dust Management Plan (DMP) to Council for certification.
+Prior to the commencement of any earthworks or construction activity on the site, the Consent Holder must submit a final Dust Management Plan (DMP) to Council for approval.
 The purpose of the DMP is to outline the potential causes and effects of dust that could be generated during the earthworks phase of the development, and to outline the mitigation measures that could be incorporated by the nominated contractor to avoid objectionable or nuisance emission of dust beyond the site boundary.
-The final DMP must be prepared in general accordance with the Infrastructure Report: Milldale Temporary Wastewater Treatment Plant referenced in Condition 1 and the Good Practice Guide for Assessing and Managing Dust (Ministry for the Environment, 2016).
+The final DMP must be prepared in general accordance with the application documents referenced in condition 1.

-10. Erosion and Sediment Controls
+10. (a) Erosion and Sediment Controls

-Prior to the commencement of earthworks activity on the subject site, finalised Erosion and Sediment Control Plan(s) (ESCP) must be prepared in general accordance with the application documents referenced in Condition 1 and in general accordance with Auckland Council Erosion and Sediment Control Guide for Land Disturbing Activities in the Auckland Region, June 2016, Incorporating GD05 including any amendments, and submitted to the Council for certification.
+Prior to the commencement of earthworks activity on the subject site, finalised Erosion and Sediment Control Plan(s) (ESCP) must be prepared in general accordance with the application documents referenced in condition 1 and in general accordance with Auckland Council Erosion and Sediment Control Guide for Land Disturbing Activities in the Auckland Region, June 2016, Incorporating Amendment 2 (GD05) including any amendments, and submitted to the Council for approval.
 No earthworks activity on the subject site must commence until the Council has confirmed that the ESCP(s) satisfactorily meets the requirements of GD05.
 The ESCP(s) must contain sufficient details to address the following matters:

-- (a) specific erosion and sediment control measures for the earthworks (location, dimensions, capacity) including the location of any sediment retention ponds and decanting earth bunds, super silt fences, clean and dirty water diversion bunds and stabilised construction entrances, in general accordance with GD05; - (b) supporting calculations and design drawings as necessary; - (c) details of construction methods; - (d) monitoring and maintenance requirements; - (e) catchment boundaries and contour information as necessary; - (f) confirmation of any erosion and sediment control measures associated with construction of pedestrian bridges and culvert installation; and
+- (a) specific erosion and sediment control measures for the earthworks (location, dimensions, capacity) including the location of any sediment retention ponds and decanting earth bunds, super silt fences, clean and dirty water diversion bunds and stabilised construction entrances, in general accordance with GD05; - (b) supporting calculations and design drawings as necessary; - (c) details of construction methods; - (d) monitoring and maintenance requirements; - (e) catchment boundaries and contour information as necessary;

-(g) details relating to the management of exposed areas (e.g. grassing, mulching).
+- (f) confirmation of any erosion and sediment control measures associated with construction of pedestrian bridges and culvert installation; and - (g) details relating to the management of exposed areas (e.g. grassing, mulching).